gx9702/UA-TypeRepository/Core/Part4/DataTypes/DiagnosticInfo/readme.md

 <!-- datatype -->
 ## DiagnosticInfo
+Describes a value that is a structure containing diagnostics associated with a StatusCode.
 <!-- end of description -->
 The fields of the DiagnosticInfo DataType are defined in the following table: